libusb/hidapi/README.md

 Instructions for installing Fox-Toolkit on each platform is not provided.
 Make sure to use Fox-Toolkit v1.6 if you choose to use it.

+### Console Test App

+If you want to play around with your HID device/devices before starting any development with HIDAPI and using a GUI app is not an option for you - you may try a [`hidapitester`](https://github.com/todbot/hidapitester).

+This app has a console interface for most of the features supported by HIDAPI library.

 ## What Does the API Look Like?